jennsutton/jennsutton/README.md

 - 👋 Hi, I’m @jennsutton
 - 👀 I’m interested in Health Informatics and Quality Assurance Testing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
+I would like to learn Javascript next.
 - 💞️ I’m currently not looking to collaborate.
 I'm still a junior.
 - 📫 How to reach me-just DM.